Lennskie/bachelor-thesis-2023/README.md

 `python poc.py`
 It will ask for a filename and extension.
+Do **not** add a dot to the extension, this happens automatically

-The default will be "passwords.txt"
+The default will be "passwords.txt", if nothing is supplied.

 # TODO
 Add to the README: